Skip to main content Skip to navigation

 Raspberries

-For 85 years, WSU Puyallup has developing excellent cultivars for the raspberry industry in Washington, the largest producer of processed raspberries in the US.
-Thirteen cultivars have been released from the program, including ‘Meeker’, the most widely planted cultivar in the state.
+For more than 90 years, WSU Puyallup has developed excellent cultivars for the raspberry industry in Washington, the largest producer of processed raspberries in the US.
+Thirteen cultivars have been released from the program, including ‘Meeker’, the cultivar that was instrumental in making the state the premier US source of high quality frozen raspberries.

 The breeding program develops cultivars that are harvestable by machine for the processing market, with firm, highly colored fruit and good yields.
 Our breeding goals also include resistance to soil- and pollen-borne diseases, as well as hardiness to winter injury and other environmental stresses.
 We also develop fresh market raspberry cultivars with excellent fresh flavor, attractive color, and large size.